Skip to main content

 Appearance and Taste

 The leaves have an oval to elongated shape and are about three centimeters long.
-From late June to September, the seasoning plant bears delicate pink, white or purple flowers arranged in panicles.
+From late June to September, the plant bears delicate pink, white or purple flowers arranged in panicles.

 How to Pronounce "Oregano"